S8A/s8a.github.io/_drafts/links-and-thoughts-001.md

 [^fn-27-mises-fegley-20160411]: See also: Fegley, T. (2016-04-11). _How Property Rights — Properly Understood — Limit the Spread of WMDs_.
 Ludwig von Mises Institute. <https://mises.org/wire/how-property-rights-properly-understood-limit-spread-wmds>
 [^fn-28]: So far.
 There certainly are evil people with lots of power who wish to have more power in order to bring about such an outcome.
 [^fn-29-betonit-comment]: See also [this comment by "Vinicius"](https://www.betonit.ai/p/critical-comments-on-anarcho-capitalism/comment/45324836) on Coelho's article, elaborating on his opinion that while anarcho-capitalism could work in practically every other sense, it would be a very unstable equilibrium when faced with serious external threats, quickly consolidating back into states.
+[^fn-30-wikipedia-5]: In fact, this pattern of greater male variability has been observed on other traits besides intelligence.
+See: _Variability hypothesis_.
+(2024-01-28).
+Wikipedia (permalink). <https://en.wikipedia.org/w/index.php?title=Variability_hypothesis&oldid=1199998083>
+[^fn-31-amazon-lynn-book]: Amazon link for the _Sex Differences in Intelligence_ book by Lynn: <https://www.amazon.com/Sex-Differences-Intelligence-Developmental-Theory/dp/191420865X>
+[^fn-32]: 27% of the standard deviation of 15 IQ points.
+[^fn-33]: Simplified calculation: `P(Z < 0.27) = 0.60642`.
+See: _Standard normal table_.
+(2023-05-18).
+Wikipedia (permalink). <https://en.wikipedia.org/w/index.php?title=Standard_normal_table&oldid=1155534678>
+[^fn-34]: Lynn basically says that girls are smarter up to about 4 years old, the sexes become about equal between 6 and 15, but then around 16 boys start to surpass girls, so that there is a 4 to 5 point male advantage by age 21.
+His evolutionary psychology explanation is that men had more of a need for intelligence as adults to attract and keep women, provide for them, and climb up hierarchies, while women had almost no pressure to outcompete others in those areas.